labyrinthinesecurity/automatedReasoning/controls/ContinuousCompliance/README.md

 - the "HubAndSpoke" control is an example of how to conduct automated reasoning on the spacial axis.
 It **proves** that a specific Cloud security pattern (the Hub & Spoke pattern) is enforced in an Azure Tenant or an AWS organization.
 - the "ContinuousCompliance" control is an example of how to conduct automated reasoning on the temporal axis.
 It **proves** that a specific control is enforced continuously over a period.

+**Combining both controls into one let us prove compliance over the whole continuum**.

+Not only does it expand the traditional way we handle controls by adding the temporal dimension, but it also delivers undisputable proofs to auditors and human controlers.
+All this without using up any manpower!
+Except of course for handling anomalies.